 Projects are valued on a point system based on grades of A, B & C. The base is A=5, B=4, C=3.
 Some more difficult and time-consuming projects are given higher values, such as A=15 B=10, C=5.
 The dollar amount is then calculated using an X factor, which depends upon the total premium dollars allowed by the State of Illinois.
-Each individual is eligible for premiums for up to 12 exhibits, with a maximum of 3 exhibits per project area.
 All exhibits are open for public viewing.